ietf-wg-cellar/ebml-specification/specification.markdown

 - Very high lengths in order to force out-of-memory situations resulting in a denial of service, access-out-of-bounds issues etc.
 - Missing EBML Elements that are mandatory in a Master Element and have no declared default value, making the semantic invalid at that Master Element level.
 - Usage of invalid UTF-8 encoding in EBML Elements of UTF-8 type (e.g. in order to trigger access-out-of-bounds or buffer overflow issues).
-- Usage of invalid data in EBML Elements with a date type, trigerring bogus date accesses.
+- Usage of invalid data in EBML Elements with a date type, triggering bogus date accesses.

 Side channel attacks could exploit: